-Hardware-based methods take advantage of DMA (Direct Memory Access) requests through hardware cards and allow for the collection of memory content while having little impact in the system.
+Hardware-based methods can take advantage of DMA (Direct Memory Access) requests through hardware cards and allow for the collection of memory content while having little impact in the system.
 However, the target system must be equipped with specialized hardware, and this technique may lead to system crashes which poses reliability issues in memory collection.
+A different hardware-based method relies on the remanence of data in DRAM and SRAM chips, whose contents are kept even after several seconds of power being lost.
+While memory contents fade gradually over time, it is possible to quickly replug the same RAM chips into another computer system and acquire a memory dump (Halderman et al., 2009).
+A similar technique can be applied on mobile devices by flashing a recovery image responsible for dumping RAM contents after performing a cold boot (Müller and Spreitzenbarth, 2013).

 Virtualization-based methods allow for a sound extraction of memory by either collecting a file where the physical memory of the virtual machine is kept or by dumping it with the virtualization software.
 Clearly, this is only interesting if malicious activity is being conducted on top of a virtual machine.
-Nonetheless, the growing importance of Internethosted services is expected to impose a partial shift on the focus of digital investigations to virtual machines.
+Nonetheless, the growing importance of Internet-hosted services is expected to impose a partial shift on the focus of digital investigations to virtual machines.

-Software-based methods for dumping physical memory are widely available.
-Still, some of these tools require special access privileges and cannot generally offer a full copy of the memory at a given time.
+Software-based methods for dumping physical memory are widely available to digital investigators.
+However, some of these tools require special access privileges and cannot generally offer a full copy of the memory at a given time.
 Kernel level acquisition tools overcome some of the limitations imposed by user level collection tools, but are still unable to provide a completely atomic memory image due to the activity of concurrent processes.
 Despite this shortcoming, software-based collection is often applicable in practice since it does not require a specific system configuration to be set in advance nor does it rely on specialized hardware.

-5.2 Memory Analysis
+5.2.
+Memory analysis